kisdma/image-downloader-cnt/README.md

 Image Downloader (Continued)
 ================
 This is a fork of Image Downloader by Vlad Sabev (vdsabev).
-Original extension is archived and this projects aims to fill the gap.
-The goal is to fix bugs, support more websites (as much as possible), add features and enhancements.
-Suggestions are welcome, please file an issue.
+Original extension isn't updated and this projects aims to fill the gap.
+The goal is to fix bugs, support more websites (as many as possible), add new features and enhancements.
+Suggestions are welcome - please file an issue on github!

 Description
 ================